 Lake County Adaptation

+Lake County Adaptation is the revitalization of 33 acres of former crop and pasture fields, retention pond, and farm structures in agricultural Lake County, Illinois.
+The landscape is in transition from grazing land to a ecologically complex mix of wetland, meadowland, and mixed shrubland.
 The project is a long-term collaboration between landscape architect, client, and the land.
 It is made possible through the generous and generative relationship with the family that cares for this place, and is guided by a stewardship plan, or landscape strategy, a planning document that replaces the fixity of a masterplan by providing scenarios that vary over time, acknowledging shifting plant communities and maintenance regimes and integrating the cultural and ecological landscape.

 Wetland

+All without the use of herbicides, the basin of reed canary grass around the stream has been transformed into a new wetland.
+Too wet to burn, we devised a strategy with ENCAP of covering several acres with landscape fabric to suppress the unwanted species (a USACE permit requirement).
 Timothy Schuler wrote more about this experiment and our commitment to not using herbicides in Landscape Architecture Magazine, "With the potential to influence future restoration projects, this project is a case study in the generative potential of constraints—whether legally or artificially imposed—and the novel practices that emerge in response."

 The site is located on the traditional unceded homelands of the Council of the Three Fires: the Ojibwe, Odawa, and Potawatomi Nations.
 Many other tribes such as the Miami, Ho-Chunk, Menominee, Sac, and Fox also called this area home.
 The region has long been a center for Indigenous people to gather, trade, and maintain kinship ties.
 We acknowledge the indigenous roots of the state of Illinois and recognizes the deep history of the land tied to the traditions of the Potawatomi Tribe.